-Pamphlets, with college topics written in bold and get in touch with numbers of tutors, are everywhere — from cycle rickshaws to phone poles.
+With college topics written in bold and get in touch with numbers of tutors, pamphlets are everywhere — from cycle rickshaws to phone poles.
 The posters even find their manner to villages 20 km away, in Panrepur and Neoraganj.

 Six years ago, as a fifteen-yr-old in Gopalganj, 150 km from Patna, it was one such poster that induced Vivek Rai to leave his home for non-public college and education training.
 Now 21 and preparing for his civil offerings, Rai isn’t balloting this election given that his exam is developing this week.
 “I want to be inside the Indian Police Service and visit Naxalite regions — Chhattisgarh, Bengal,” he says.